Abhishekpathania01/azure-search-knowledge-mining/workshops/Module 3.md

 To create your own Azure Function:
 1) In Solution Explorer, right click on the CustomEntityLookup project and choose: Publish

 2) Choose "Azure Functions Consumption Plan"

 3) Choose "Create New" and click "Publish"

-4) This will launch a page to load your subscription (or request you log in to your subscription)
+4) This will launch a page to load your subscription (or request you log in to your subscription).

 ![](images/new-appservice.png)

 5) After it has deployed, open the [Azure Portal](https://portal.azure.com) and locate this Azure Function.

 6) Choose "Get Function URL" and copy the full URL (including the code parameter)

 ![](images/function-url.png)